History of Rajasthan: Guhila dynasty (c. 566–1303 CE)

-None of these dynasties claimed any prestigious origin in their 7th century records.
+None of these dynasties claimed prestigious origins in their 7th-century records.
 The Guhilas of Dhavagarta explicitly mentioned the Mori (later Maurya) kings as their overlords, and the early kings of the other two dynasties also bore the titles indicating their subordinate status.
 By the 10th century, the Guhilas of Nagda-Ahar were the only among the three dynasties to have survived.
 By this time, their political status had increased, and the Guhila kings had assumed high royal titles such as Maharajadhiraja.

 During this period, the dynasty started claiming a prestigious origin, stating that its founder Guhadatta was a mahideva (Brahmin) who had migrated from Anandapura (present-day Vadnagar in Gujarat).

 R. C. Majumdar theorizes that Bappa achieved a highly significant military success, because of which he gained reputation as the dynasty's founder.

 The later bardic chronicles mention a fabricated genealogy, claiming that the dynasty's founder Guhaditya was a son of Shiladitya, the Maitraka ruler of Vallabhi.
 This claim is not supported by historical evidence.

 According to the 977 CE Atpur inscription and the 1083 CE Kadmal inscription, Guhadatta was succeeded by Bhoja, who commissioned the construction of a tank at Eklingji.
-The 1285 CE Achaleshwar inscription describes him as a devotee of Vishnu.
+The 1285 Achaleshwar inscription describes him as a devotee of Vishnu.
 Bhoja was succeeded by Mahendra and Nagaditya.
 The bardic legends state that Nagaditya was killed in a battle with the Bhils.

-Nagaditya's successor Shiladitya raised the political status of the family significantly, as suggested by his 646 CE Samoli inscription, as well as the inscriptions of his successors, including the 1274 CE Chittor inscription and the 1285 CE Abu inscription.
+Nagaditya's successor Shiladitya raised the political status of the family significantly, as suggested by his 646 CE Samoli inscription, as well as the inscriptions of his successors, including the 1274 Chittor inscription and the 1285 Abu inscription.
 R. V. Somani theorizes that the copper and zinc mines at Jawar were excavated during his reign, which greatly increased the economic prosperity of the kingdom.
 Mahendra was succeeded by Kalabhoja, who has been identified as Bappa Rawal by several historians including G. H. Ojha.

 In the mid-12th century, the dynasty divided into two branches.
 The senior branch (whose rulers are called Rawal in the later medieval literature) ruled from Chitrakuta (modern Chittorgarh), and ended with Ratnasimha's defeat against the Delhi Sultanate at the 1303 Siege of Chittorgarh.
 The junior branch ruled from Sesoda with the title Rana, and gave rise to the Sisodia Rajput dynasty.